-• Source reference 2021 2020 AASB 15.116(a) Contract liabilities AASB15.116(b) Opening balance brought forward from 30 June 2019 adjusted for AASB 15 85 55 Add: Payments received for performance obligations yet to be completed during the period 80 110 Add: Grant consideration for sufficiently specific performance obligations received during the year 50 50 Less: Revenue recognised in the reporting period for the completion of a performance obligation (85) (85) Less: Grant revenue for sufficiently specific performance obligations works recognised consistent with the performance obligations met during the year (45) (45) Total contract liabilities 85 85 Represented by AASB 15.116(a) Current contract liabilities 85 85 AASB 15.116(a) Non-current contract liabilities
+Source reference 20X2 20X1 AASB 15.116 (a) Contract liabilities AASB 15.116 (b) Opening balance 85 55 Add: Payments received for performance obligations yet to be completed during the period 80 110 Add: Grant consideration for sufficiently specific performance obligations received during the year 50 50 Less: Revenue recognised in the reporting period for the completion of a performance obligation (85) (85) Less: Grant revenue for sufficiently specific performance obligations works recognised consistent with the performance obligations met during the year (45) (45) Total contract liabilities 85 85 Represented by .
+AASB 15.116 (a) Current contract liabilities 85 85 AASB 15.116 (a) Non-current contract liabilities

 Contract liabilities include consideration received in advance from customers in respect of IT infrastructure connectivity services.
 Invoices are raised once the goods and services are delivered provided to them.
-The balance of contract liabilities was significantly higher at 30 June 2021 as there was higher demand for remote access.
+The balance of contract liabilities was significantly higher at 30 June 20X2 as there was higher demand for remote access.
 A large number of advances were received for significant upgrades to infrastructure frameworks yet to be provided.